Big-Bytez/cse110-fa21-group19/rules.md

 ### 3) Scheduling Meetings ###
 * Meeting with TA:  Monday 10:00am - 11:00am
 * Team meeting:  Thursday 6:30pm - 7:30pm

+**Agreed upon means of scheduling meetings:**
+  * All team numbers are recommended to attend both meeting.
+  * Team leads are mandatory to attend both meeting Unless they have an emergency that prevents them from participating.
+  * Team numbers who can not attend meeting need to inform others 24 hours(2 hours if emergence occur).
 ### 4) General Responsibilities for All Team Members ###
 1. All team members have equal responsibility for creating a **positive** and **inclusive** work environment.
 2. **Listen** to and **respect** all team members.